Family-centered Experience (FCE) program

 How FCE works

 Each volunteer family is matched with two first-year medical students at the beginning of the academic year and the matched students will follow the volunteer family throughout the next two years.
-Geisinger Commonwealth’s FCE regional coordinator contacts the volunteer and shares information about the matched students and invites the family to a “welcome” event in each region where everyone is introduced.
+Geisinger Commonwealth’s FCE regional program liaison contacts the volunteer and shares information about the matched students.
 Following the welcome reception, the students contact their assigned family and determine when and where to meet.
 Generally, students meet with their assigned volunteer family in the volunteer’s home.
 Students meet with the volunteer family during each designated community week.
 During each visit, students come prepared to ask specific questions about the volunteer’s illness and how it has impacted various aspects of their life and the lives of their family.
 Following the family visits, students meet with their peers and faculty members at Geisinger Commonwealth in small group sessions to discuss (in confidence) what they have learned from their family-centered experience.
 Volunteer confidentiality is very important to Geisinger Commonwealth faculty, students and staff.
 Students share their experiences in a confidential learning environment that respects the volunteer’s privacy.

 Through the FCE, medical students learn: